Meet the Crew

 August's job, around here, is to make sure Capelle Miami works for every day you're actually having.

-The sophistication
+The Sophistication

 Henry walks in like he’s been there before, even when he hasn’t.
 Shirt tucked just enough.
 Sleeves rolled once.
 No performance, no announcement, no need to explain himself.

 He’s polished without being stiff.
 He remembers the host’s name, sends the thank-you note, and never makes a production out of any of it.
 He doesn’t chase attention.
-He edits.

 He likes clothes that move from pool to table without changing the subject.
 The right length, the right fabric, and nothing that looks like it tried too hard.
 That is the whole point, which is why his favorite Capelle Miami short is whatever gets him through the afternoon and into the evening without needing a second outfit.